KevinyWu/notes/README.md

-# ripl-notes
+# RIPL Notes
-Notes and papers for RIPL projects
+Notes and papers for RIPL projects.